aychan/basicWebsiteTemplate/README.md

 You can connect multiple css files to html, however it doesn't go the other way around. for now stick to just one html file.

-To see your changes in action, just double click on the index.html file within this folder and it will bring you to one of your browsers.
+To see your changes in action, clone (download) the repository to your desktop, and just double click on the index.html file within this folder and it will bring you to one of your browsers.
 Make a change, save it, and refresh the page on your browser, and you'll see it change really quick.

 --------